 It was a Saturday and my last night in Belfast.
 The day had been spent strolling around town and seeing the sites.
 Most specifically the Murals.
-I didn’t really have any plans for the evening other than go to a pub, have some food, and a couple of drinks.
-From there, the plan was to find someplace playing good local music before going back to my hotel for some sleep, and then to catch the train back to Dublin the next day.
+I didn’t have any plans for the evening other than going to a pub, having some food, and a couple of drinks.
+From there, the plan was to find someplace playing good local music before going back to my hotel for some sleep and then to catch the train back to Dublin the next day.

-After a giant meal of fish and chips I was off to the pub next door.
+After a giant meal of fish and chips, I was off to the pub next door.
 It was the same pub I had visited the previous night for some food, only to find out they weren’t serving food after six in the evening.
-They had a sign for music however.
+They had a sign for music, however.
 And music is was motivated me to give the place a second try.
-I ordered a whiskey and Coke at the bar, and was provided with the whiskey in a glass with ice and a separate bottle of Coke to mix it with.
-The music was coming from upstairs and I could tell already that it wasn’t what I was looking for.
+I ordered a whiskey and Coke at the bar and was provided with the whiskey in a glass with ice and a separate bottle of Coke to mix it.
+The music was coming from upstairs, and I could tell already that it wasn’t what I was looking for.
 Having a drink in my hand, it was still worthwhile to check out, or at least that’s what I thought at the time.
-Up the stairs they had a dance floor with typical flashy colored lights and crappy dance style versions of pop music playing.
+Up the stairs, they had a dance floor with typical flashy colored lights and crappy dance style versions of pop music playing.
 It was still light out and pretty early in the evening so there were only a few people up there and none of them were dancing.
 Nor were any of the few up there wearing short enough skirts and hot enough bodies to want to see dancing to the rhythm.
-It was pretty obvious this wasn’t my kid of place, back down the stairs to finish my whisky before heading to the next pub I went.
+It was pretty obvious this wasn’t my kind of place, back down the stairs to finish my whiskey before heading to the next pub I went.

 One of the guys said something to me, but with his accent and the noise from the music upstairs I couldn’t make it what he said.
 So, I leaned over to have him repeat it.
-This is where he noticed that I’m not a local, and changed whatever he said to, “where you from?
+This is where he noticed that I’m not a local, and changed whatever he said, “where you from?
 Canada?”
-Thinking for a second or two that it might be worth agreeing with him, knowing that Americans are generally viewed negatively around the world as war mongering arrogant pricks, I decided to be truthful and admit to being from the United States.
+Thinking for a second or two that it might be worth agreeing with him, knowing that Americans are generally viewed negatively around the world as warmongering arrogant pricks, I decided to be truthful and admit to being from the United States.

 Jerry: (Insert think Scottish accent with a low voiced slur associated to multiple beers consumed) “te hrs I wuld have wn wit te trple me mney.” he gestured to the TV, leading me to believe he was talking about the horse races.